ballakrisz/photoalbum/README.md

     ref: main
   contextDir: /
 ```
-Also, i had to add this to the yaml config of my photoalbum project, to make sure the Deployment is watching the ImageStream and that every new build forces a new rollout of my pod (Though i tried like 10 things all at the same time, so this might not be necessary.
+Also, I had to add this to the yaml config of my photoalbum project, to make sure the Deployment is watching the ImageStream and that every new build forces a new rollout of my pod (Though i tried like 10 things all at the same time, so this might not be necessary.
 I think the build automatically starts a new pod when finished by default):
 ```bash
 metadata:
   annotations: